Loraine loves arts and crafts and used to volunteer at an elementary art class. She loves sharing fun and easy craft tutorials.

 This looks so much more difficult than it really is.
 You'll be pleasantly surprised with the directions at Love to Sew Studio.

 You'll be surprised at how easy it is to make these beautiful, shabby chic rose votive candle holders.
-Check out the easy to follow tutorial found on the Two Crafty Mules site.
+Check out the easy to follow tutorial found on the Dollar Store Crafts.

 Groupings of these coffee filter Christmas trees would be very appropriate as table or floor décor.
 I think these trees would also be very pretty done in different colors.
 Find the directions for making the tree at Crafts by Amanda.